LoniQin/swift-utils/README.md

 ### Swift Package Manager

-Once you have your Swift package set up, you add this code to your Package.swift.
+Once you have your Swift Package set up, you add this code to your Package.swift.

 ```swift
 dependencies: [